Enroll iOS devices in Intune

 You can enroll iOS devices with Apple Configurator running on a Mac computer.
 To prepare devices, you USB-connect them and install an enrollment profile.
 You can enroll devices with Apple Configurator in two ways:

-- Setup Assistant enrollment - Factory resets the device, prepares it to run Setup Assistant, and installs the company's policies for the device’s new user.
+- Setup Assistant enrollment - Wipes the device, prepares it to run Setup Assistant, and installs the company's policies for the device’s new user.

-- Direct enrollment - Doesn't factory-reset the device and enrolls the device with a predefined policy.
+- Direct enrollment - Doesn't wipe the device and enrolls the device with a predefined policy.
 This method is for devices with no user affinity.

 Learn more about Apple Configurator enrollment.